Not all gas is the same!

 2 CH4 + O2 -----> 2 CO + 4 H2 (incomplete)

-There needs to be enough oxygen at the combustion site and not just anywhere in the room.
-This explains why CO is produced in almost every combustion device (boiler, heater, etc.).
-A nozzle clogged with dust is enough.
-Or a house that has been subsequently tightly insulated.
-This is easy to see in visible combustion, when you see a yellow component in the flame.
-Complete combustion with sufficient oxygen always appears blue, although the yellow component is not always easy to see.
-By the way: methane gas is only mentioned here as an example; of course, this also applies to all other combustion processes, such as butane, propane, oil, paper, cardboard, wood and pellets.
+Sufficient oxygen must be present at the point of combustion, not just scattered throughout the room.
+This easily explains why CO is produced in virtually every combustion appliance (boiler, heating system, etc.).
+A nozzle clogged with dust is enough to cause this.
+Or a house that has been retrofitted with thick insulation.
+This is easily recognizable during visual inspection of combustion if you see a yellow component in the flame.
+Complete combustion with sufficient oxygen always appears blue, although a yellow component isn't always easy to spot.
+Incidentally, methane gas is just one example here; this also applies to all other combustion processes, such as butane, propane, oil, paper, cardboard, wood, and pellets.
 All combustion requires sufficient oxygen!

-What happens in our body when we inhale CO – carbon monoxide?
+What happens in our body when we breathe in CO - carbon monoxide?

-Every cell in our body also burns oxygen to function properly.
-To do this, we breathe in oxygen, which binds to the hemoglobin (red blood cells) in the alveoli and is transported to the cells by the bloodstream.
-This is where combustion takes place: the oxygen molecule is taken from the blood cell and the carbon dioxide molecule CO2 resulting from the (complete) combustion is attached back to the blood cell for removal, which then transports it to the lungs for exhalation.
-However, when we breathe in CO in the air, things get critical.
-The hemoglobin only recognizes the oxygen particle O in the CO and binds to it around 300 times more strongly than pure oxygen.
-The cell cannot do anything with CO and sends it back to the lungs for exhalation.
-There, however, no exchange takes place because there is already an oxygen molecule O strongly attached to the hemoglobin, so we cannot simply breathe the CO out again.
-This only occurs after an average of about 20 minutes.
-The CO accumulates in the blood with each breath, while at the same time, there are fewer and fewer blood cells that can absorb oxygen.
+Every cell in our body also uses oxygen to function properly.
+We inhale oxygen, which binds to hemoglobin (red blood cells) in the alveoli of the lungs and is transported to the cells via the bloodstream.
+Here, the combustion process takes place: the oxygen molecule is removed from the red blood cell, and the carbon dioxide molecule (CO2) resulting from this (complete) combustion is reattached to the red blood cell for transport to the lungs for exhalation.
+However, when we inhale CO2 in the air mixture, it becomes problematic.
+Hemoglobin only recognizes the oxygen atom (O) in the CO2 and binds to it approximately 300 times more strongly than pure oxygen.
+The cell cannot utilize CO2 and sends it back to the lungs for exhalation.
+However, no exchange occurs there because an oxygen atom (O) is already strongly bound to the hemoglobin; we simply do not exhale the CO2.
+This typically happens after about 20 minutes; CO accumulates in the blood with each breath, while at the same time there are fewer and fewer red blood cells that can still absorb oxygen.
 This is what makes carbon monoxide toxic.
-A lack of oxygen stops the cells from functioning, especially those of the central nervous system, the heart, and the brain.
-You become tired, fall asleep, and, in the worst case, die from suffocation despite breathing.
-In acute CO poisoning, only pure oxygen helps, ideally in a pressure chamber.
+A lack of oxygen stops the cells from functioning. v.a...the central nervous system, the heart, and the brain are affected; one becomes tired, falls asleep, and in the worst case, dies from suffocation despite breathing.
+In cases of acute carbon monoxide poisoning, only pure oxygen helps, ideally administered in a hyperbaric chamber.

 Gas detectors for every industry – tailor-made safety solutions from Schabus

 We understand that every industry has unique gas safety requirements.
 That's why we offer customized gas detectors specifically tailored to your operational needs.
-Whether you operate in the chemical, food, or manufacturing industries, our gas detectors adapt seamlessly to your environment.
+Whether you operate in the chemical, food, or manufacturing industry, our gas detectors integrate seamlessly into your environment.

-For laboratories, we develop highly sensitive gas detectors that detect even the smallest amounts of volatile substances.
-Robust, heat-resistant gas alarms that reliably warn of leaks are used in commercial kitchens.
+For laboratories, we develop highly sensitive gas detectors that can detect even the smallest amounts of volatile substances.
+In commercial kitchens, robust, heat-resistant gas detectors are used that reliably warn of leaks.
 Production facilities benefit from networked systems that enable comprehensive monitoring.

-Our experts analyze your operation and recommend the optimal configuration.
-We consider factors such as room size, air circulation, and potential hazards.
-This ensures you get exactly the protection your business needs—whether it's a dedicated gas odor detector or a comprehensive gas warning system.
+Our experts analyze your business and recommend the optimal configuration.
+We take into account factors such as room size, air circulation, and potential hazards.
+This ensures you receive precisely the protection your company needs – whether through a specialized gas odor detector or a comprehensive gas warning system.

-Rely on our years of experience in developing industry-specific gas detectors.
-Together, we'll find the solution that reliably protects your employees and facilities.
+Trust in our many years of experience in developing industry-specific gas detectors.
+Together we will find the solution that reliably protects your employees and equipment.

 Safety first – discover our reliable gas detectors

-Your safety is our top priority when developing our gas detectors.
+Your safety is our top priority in the development of our gas detectors.
 We use state-of-the-art sensor technology to ensure precise and rapid detection of various gases.
-Our devices react to even the smallest concentrations and alert you in time before a dangerous situation arises.
+Our devices react even to the lowest concentrations and alert you in time, before a dangerous situation arises.

-Another aspect of our safety concept is intuitive operation.
-Clear acoustic and visual signals enable immediate response in an emergency.
-The gas detector alarm is designed to provide unmistakable warning of hazards.
-Maintenance is straightforward, allowing you to concentrate fully on your core business.
+Another aspect of our safety concept is its intuitive operation.
+Clear acoustic and visual signals enable an immediate response in an emergency.
+The gas detector alarm is designed to provide unambiguous warnings of danger.
+Maintenance is straightforward, allowing you to fully concentrate on your core business.

-Choose our gas detectors and benefit from the highest level of safety.
+Choose our gas detectors and benefit from maximum safety.
 Protect your employees and equipment from the dangers of invisible gases.

 Protect your employees with high-quality gas detectors

-The protection of your employees is our top priority.
+The safety of your employees is our top priority.
 Our high-quality gas detectors form a reliable protective barrier against invisible hazards in the workplace.
-They detect dangerous gas concentrations early and warn personnel in a timely manner to prevent accidents.
+They detect dangerous gas concentrations early and warn staff in time to prevent accidents.

 We place particular emphasis on the user-friendliness of our devices.
-Clear warning signals and clear displays enable your employees to respond quickly and appropriately.
-We offer regular training courses to deepen their understanding of the correct use of gas detectors and gas alarms.
+Clear warning signals and an easy-to-read display enable your employees to react quickly and appropriately.
+The regular training courses we offer deepen understanding of the correct operation of gas detectors and gas alarms.

-Our devices are strategically installed at critical points within your facility, ensuring seamless monitoring of all relevant areas.
-Mobile gas detectors complement the stationary system and provide additional protection during maintenance work or in hard-to-reach areas.
+Our devices are strategically installed at critical points in your facility.
+This ensures seamless monitoring of all relevant areas.
+Mobile gas detectors complement the stationary system and offer additional protection during maintenance work or in hard-to-reach areas.

 Invest in the safety of your workforce with our gas detectors.
-This not only creates a safe working environment but also strengthens your employees' trust in your company.
+You'll not only create a safe working environment, but also strengthen your employees' trust in your company.

 Effective early detection of gas leaks thanks to our gas detectors

 Our gas detectors are distinguished by their ability to provide effective early detection.
-They utilize highly sensitive sensors that detect even the smallest gas concentrations in the air.
-This technology enables us to identify potential hazards long before they reach critical levels.
+They utilize highly sensitive sensors that can detect even the smallest gas concentrations in the air.
+This technology makes it possible to identify potential hazards long before they reach critical levels.

-The response time of our gas detectors is impressively short.
-As soon as they detect a gas leak, they immediately trigger an alarm.
+The reaction time of our gas detectors is impressively short.
+As soon as they register a gas leak, they immediately trigger an alarm.
 This gives you valuable seconds to initiate appropriate safety measures and evacuate your employees.

 We rely on a multi-stage alarm system.
-If levels are slightly elevated, a visual warning is initially issued.
-If the concentration continues to rise, an audible gas alarm sounds.
-In critical situations, the gas warning device automatically activates ventilation systems or gas shutoff valves.
+Slightly elevated levels trigger a visual warning.
+If the concentration continues to rise, an audible gas detector alarm sounds.
+In critical situations, the gas detector automatically activates ventilation systems or gas shut-off valves.

-By detecting gas leaks early, you not only minimize the risk to your employees but also prevent costly production downtime.
-Our gas detectors are your reliable guardians for a safe work environment.
+Early detection of gas leaks not only minimizes the risk to your employees but also prevents costly production downtime.
+Our gas detectors are your reliable guardians of a safe working environment.

-Quick installation and easy operation – our gas detectors convince
+Quick installation and easy operation – our gas detectors are a winner

 We know how important ease of use is to you.
-That's why we placed particular emphasis on quick installation and ease of use when developing our gas detectors.
+That's why we placed particular emphasis on quick installation and simple operation when developing our gas detectors.
 Installation takes just a few steps and requires no special tools or prior knowledge.

 Our gas detectors feature an intuitive user interface.
-Clear symbols and easy-to-read displays make interpreting the measured values a breeze.
-Operation is self-explanatory, so even new employees can quickly find their way around.
+Clear symbols and easy-to-read displays make interpreting the readings a breeze.
+Operation is self-explanatory, so even new employees can quickly get to grips with it.

-Regular maintenance is extremely efficient thanks to the sophisticated design.
-Replacing sensors or batteries can be easily performed without having to disassemble the entire gas detector.
+Regular maintenance is extremely efficient thanks to the well-designed system.
+Replacing sensors or batteries is straightforward and can be done without disassembling the entire gas detector.
 Automatic self-tests ensure continuous operational readiness.

-For special applications, we also offer solutions such as the gas heating alarm or the gas heating yarn alarm.
-These are specifically tailored to the requirements of boiler rooms and complement our extensive portfolio of security solutions.
+For specialized applications, we also offer solutions such as the gas heating alarm or the gas heating yarn detector.
+These are specifically tailored to the requirements of boiler rooms and complement our comprehensive portfolio of safety solutions.